East Tennessee Campaign (September-October 1863)

 After the disastrous defeat at Chickamauga, Major General William Rosecrans and his men took refuge in Chattanooga, Tennessee.
 However, the only supply line that was not controlled by the Confederates was a roundabout, tortuous course nearly 60 miles long over Walden’s Ridge from Bridgeport, Alabama.
 The campaign was an effort to relieve the Union forces in the city, who, by the end of October, rations had been cut to “four cakes of hard bread and a quarter pound of pork” every three days.

 Wheeler’s Raid (October 1-9, 1863) – A large cavalry raid in southeastern Tennessee, Major General Joseph Wheeler’s Confederate cavalry scored a great initial success in cutting off supply lines to the Union Army.
-After the disastrous Battle of Chickamauga, Georgia, Major General William Rosecrans and his troops were pushed back to Chattanooga and were in desperate need of supplies and ammunition.
+After the disastrous Battle of Chickamauga, Georgia, Major General William Rosecrans and his troops were pushed back to Chattanooga and desperately needed supplies and ammunition.
 There was only one avenue for supplies — the Sequatchie Valley Road, a winding, narrow path through the south Tennessee woods.
 Confederate General Braxton Bragg decided to deliver a final blow to the starving Federals by cutting off this lifeline and sent a reluctant Major General Joseph Wheeler, who questioned the ability of his already depleted force to carry out the order, to do the job.
 Wheeler quickly broke through the defensive screen of Brigadier General George Crook’s 2nd Cavalry Division near Decatur, Tennessee.
 Wheller was then joined by some of Brigadier General Nathan B. Forrest’s brigades and converged on the Sequatchie Valley and captured the Union supply trains.

 Pursued by General Crook and his men, Wheeler galloped through the valley for the next week, destroying nearly everything in sight.
 During these nine days, he and his men destroyed or captured more than 1,000 supply wagons, hundreds of draft animals, two towns in Tennessee, five critical bridges, miles of railroads, and millions of dollars of supplies.
-However Wheeler’s command was roughed up quite a bit by Union horseman, as Crooks men were able to push the Confederates back, deflect Wheeler from a supply base, recapture some Union supplies, and force Wheeler to escape across the Tennessee River.
+However, Wheeler’s command was roughed up quite a bit by Union horseman, as Crooks men were able to push the Confederates back, deflect Wheeler from a supply base, recapture some Union supplies, and force Wheeler to escape across the Tennessee River.

 Union Chief Engineer, Brigadier General William F. “Baldy” Smith, with Brigadier General John B. Turchin’s and Brigadier General William B. Hazen’s 1st and 2nd brigades of the 4th Army Corps, was assigned the task of establishing the Brown’s Ferry bridgehead.
 Meanwhile, Major General Joseph Hooker, with three divisions, marched from Bridgeport through Lookout Valley towards Brown’s Ferry from the south.

 At 3:00 am, on October 27th, portions of Hazen’s brigade embarked upon pontoons and floated around Moccasin Bend to Brown’s Ferry.
 Turchin’s brigade took a position on Moccasin Bend across from Brown’s Ferry.
-Upon landing, Hazen secured the bridgehead and then positioned a pontoon bridge across the river, allowing Turchin to cross and take position on his right.
+Upon landing, Hazen secured the bridgehead and then positioned a pontoon bridge across the river, allowing Turchin to cross and take a position on his right.
 Hooker, while his force passed through Lookout Valley on October 28th, detached Brigadier General John W. Geary’s division at Wauhatchie Station, a stop on the Nashville & Chattanooga Railroad, to protect the line of communications to the south as well as the road west to Kelley’s Ferry.

 Observing the Union movements on the 27th and 28th, Confederate Lieutenant General James Longstreet and General Braxton Bragg decided to mount a night attack on Wauhatchie Station.
-Although the attack was scheduled for 10:00 pm on the night of October 28th, confusion delayed it till midnight.
+Although the attack was scheduled for 10:00 pm on October 28th, confusion delayed it till midnight.
 Surprised by the attack, Geary’s division, at Wauhatchie Station, formed into a V-shaped battle line.
 Hearing the din of battle, Hooker, at Brown’s Ferry, sent Major General Oliver Otis Howard with two 11th Army Corps divisions to Wauhatchie Station as reinforcements.
 As more and more Union troops arrived, the Confederates fell back to Lookout Mountain.
 The Federals now had their window to the outside and could receive supplies, weapons, ammunition, and reinforcements via the Cracker Line.

 Relatively few night engagements occurred during the Civil War; Wauhatchie is one of the most significant.
 Resulting in a Union victory, the estimated casualties were 420 Union and 408 Confederate.